How Susan Found Out She Was Being Abused

 Depression, Anger, Felt I was Going Crazy, and Mental Fog

 It started when I met this guy out with a friend one night for a drink.
 This nice looking man was sitting by himself to the left of me at the bar and my friend and I started talking to him.
-He was charming, was good looking and was a business professional.
+He was charming, good-looking and a business professional.

-During that time I had had a medical situation transpire for me where I had lost my home, my career and my finances and was working a position that was below my educational level and wasn’t quite feeling the same self esteem level that I usually did and was at a vulnerable place.
+During that time I had a medical situation happen to me where I had lost my home, my career and my finances and was working a job that was below my educational level and wasn’t quite feeling the same self-esteem level that I usually did and was at a vulnerable place.
 I was down on myself and this man showed interest in me as well as I did with him.
 He also had a great sense of humor.

 About 4 months into the relationship, after he had already won my heart, a few digs or small putdowns started to come my way.
 He knew I had to move in with my parents due to my medical situation and one of his first comments to put me down was ironically when we were having a good time and he was getting close to me.
 He said “Susan who lives with her parents” in acondescending and in a hurtful tone.
 I asked him why he said it and he said, “I don’t know why I said it, sometimes when I get close to someone I say something to push them away from me,” then he apologized.

 I was hurt and taken back by his comment, but there was so much good in him already that I just pushed that comment aside.
 I look back at my journal now however and saw that I had journaled that I was concerned that he might have emotional or verbal abuse tactics within him or he was pushing me away because he was afraid of closeness.
 Either way, I should have listened to my intuition.
 It is always right.